-Staying healthy is one of the best ways to lower the risk of having a difficult pregnancy.
-Many health care providers recommend that women who are thinking about becoming pregnant get evaluated to make sure they are in good pre-pregnancy health.
+Staying healthy before and during pregnancy is a good way to lower the risk of having a difficult pregnancy.
+Healthcare providers recommend that women who are thinking about becoming pregnant visit a healthcare provider to make sure they are in good pre-pregnancy health.